danklotz/openNotes/micro-reviews.md

 - [Shang-Chi and the Legend of the Ten Rings](https://www.imdb.com/title/tt9376612/?ref_=nv_sr_srsg_0).
 Yet another Marvel movie: Funny at times, some very impressive visuals and a view good ideas; and also, a shallow story, shallow characters and some very dump moments.
 - [The Shape of Water](https://www.imdb.com/title/tt5580390/?ref_=ttls_li_tt).
 A dark, quirky romance between a human and a monster.
 A very good movie, even if I found some aspects (like the dancing scenes) too on the nose.
 - [Sherlock](https://www.imdb.com/title/tt1475582/?ref_=hm_tpks_tt_i_2_pd_tp1_pbr_ic).
 Very good TV series, that probably should not have had 3 seasons.
 I especially season 1.
+- [Sherlock Homes](https://www.imdb.com/title/tt0988045/?ref_=nm_knf_t_4).
+Funny, light-hearted, and action-driven take on Sherlock Holmes.
+I think the movie kind of stands on the shoulders of the Robert Downey’s successful comeback with Iron Man.
+As a consequence, the movie is perhaps a bit overrated, but still a nice watch.
 - [Shutter Island](https://www.imdb.com/title/tt1130884/?ref_=nm_knf_t_4).
 Shutter Island is a kind of mystery/horror thriller, which actually is not my kind of genre.
 I still have to say that it is a great movie that grabbed my from start to finish.
 - [Sin City](https://www.imdb.com/title/tt0401792/?ref_=tt_sims_tt_i_6).
 Beautiful eye candy.
 - ⭐️ [Song of the Sea](https://www.imdb.com/title/tt1865505/?ref_=nm_knf_t_2).
 From what I have seen so far this is my favorite movie by [Tom Moore](https://www.imdb.com/name/nm1119079/?ref_=tt_ov_dr).
 Everything about the movie is just wonderful.
 Again, I would recommend it for the art alone, but the story is also heartfelt and moving.
 Just a very touching experience.